glorylo/Joyride/Joyride.Tools/readme.txt

 The Joyride.Tools encapsulates the Nunit Runner and Specflow to provide helpful tools to run specs and generating the report.

+Create custom powershell scripts using these tools (such as one-click test suites) for executing your tests.

 Enjoy!